AnwarIHG/Install-Nvim-For-Ubuntu/README.md

 now open nvim `./nvim`

-if nvim open you do it now you need some simle things
+If nvim open now you need to do the last steps

 ## setup the the path for nvim
-you can use any path you want I chose `.local/bin` in home after you chose the path you need to tell the linux you will use it use any text editer you want and open this path `.bashrc` like this `my-text-editer ~/.bashrc` and add this line
+you can use any path you want I choose `.local/bin` in home after you chose the path you need to tell the linux you will use it use any text editer you want and open this path `.bashrc` like this `my-text-editer ~/.bashrc` and add this line